Configuring Cross-Cloud Auto-fulfillment

 4. Select Save and Enable Fulfillment.

 Auto-fulfillment for the listing is now enabled.
 The data product attached to the listing is not fulfilled to any regions until the listing is published and a consumer requests the data product.
-Refer to How cross-cloud auto-fulfillment works.
+See How Cross-Cloud Auto-Fulfillment works.

 8. If you chose to manually fulfill the listing, select Save.
 Before publishing the listing, you must replicate data to each of the available regions you select.
-Refer to Manually replicate data before fulfilling a listing request.
+See Manually replicate data to fulfill a listing request.

 Manage your listing to monitor the regions where consumers are using your listing, monitor the cost of replication, and make changes to the refresh frequency for your listing.